danglam88/buy-01/README.md

 ## CI/CD Pipeline (using Jenkins)

-The whole process of the project has been automated using Jenkins (accessible at http://164.90.178.137:8080).
+The whole process of the project has been automated using Jenkins.
 The process consists of the following stages:

 -  Source Code Management (SCM): source code of the project is cloned and checked out to the build-server (at 139.59.159.95).
 -  Setup Credentials: all MongoDB credentials and JWT secret are set to Jenkinsfile environment variables and are accessible in different stages of the pipeline.